fibonaccirabbits/visual_python/PITCHME.md

 iris.columns

 ```
+(10 minutes)

+- Create a scatter plot for each column in the dataset
+- Load a new dataset: titanic.
+- Briefly describe the dataset
-- Plot the distribution for each column in the dataset
+- Create a scatter plot for each column in the dataset
-- (10 minutes)

 ---
 ##### Asthetic: make your plot stands out